-- a maintain this MEMP to guide the management of risks to the community arising from emergencies by considering all elements of PPRR; - b recognise the value of relationships and partnerships for emergency management, in particular the importance of: - i community contributions in emergency management and promoting community engagement as required; - ii maintaining linkages with related bodies, including the Southern Regional Emergency Management Committee (SREMC); and - iii identifying roles and responsibilities and integration processes between emergency management and Council management structures. - c develop and implement a progressive review system for all emergency management elements, based on continuous improvement principles; and - d maintain an active and relevant MEMC.
+- a identify, review, promote and oversee opportunities to reduce the impacts of emergencies in the municipal area.
+This includes awareness of factors that affect the risk for relevant hazards. - b ensure the capacity and capability to respond to and recover from an emergency is maintained. - c during emergency response, provide advice, services and/or assistance to the community and/or Response Management Authority. - d during emergency response, support the MC or RMC to assist them under their statutory obligations under Section 24 and 24H of the Emergency Management Act 2006 to ensure appropriate arrangements are in place for activation and management of evacuation centres. - e maintain this MEMP; - f recognise the value of relationships and partnerships for emergency management, in particular the importance of: - i community contributions in emergency management and promoting community engagement as required; - ii maintaining linkages with related bodies, including the Southern Regional Emergency Management Committee (SREMC); and - iii identifying roles and responsibilities and integration processes between emergency management and Council management structures. - g develop and implement a progressive review system for all emergency management elements, based on continuous improvement principles; and - h maintain an active and relevant MEMC.